balderdashy/sails-docs/models.md

 ### Validations

-Validations are defined on you attributes when defining a model.
+Validations are defined on your attributes when defining a model.
 It uses [Anchor](https://github.com/balderdashy/anchor) behind the scenes to run validations whenever you create or update a record.